All in One Paint for Furniture + Cheap Herringbone Accent

 It’s funny the things that you don’t notice until you start working… while we were sanding, we saw that the back leg was a little damaged, so I filled that damage in with KwikWood.

-Read all about How to Use KwikWood here and why I love it so much!
+Read all about how to use KwikWood here and why I love it so much!

 I wanted this cabinet to look more modern and less primitive, so I marked some straight lines, and cut the v-shaped base off with a jigsaw.

-Cutting the base of a cabinet with a jig saw.
+Cutting the base of a cabinet with a jigsaw

 And then I sanded it to make my janky cuts look straighter.

-Prime (Usually Optional)
+Prime Cabinet (Usually Optional)

 The next day I moved the cabinet into my little paint room and cleaned it off.